Die BIF: Authors and contents

 Die BIF published mainly literary works such as fictional prose and poems along with an occasional historical or analytical article on lesbianism, discussing social and work life, fashion and lesbian identity.
-Engler's intention was to offer a magazine with a standard higher than that of its competitors, which Engler considered to be inadequate.
+Engler intended to offer a magazine with a standard higher than that of its competitors, which Engler considered to be inadequate.
 Nevertheless, in 2016 Claudia Schoppmann referred to Die BIF as "a monthly magazine with a low literary standard".
 In contrast to Freundin and Frauenliebe, Die BIF refrained from reporting on Berlin's contemporary lesbian social life.

 All original content of Die BIF was written by women.
 While many articles were written by Engler herself, other noticeable writers included Olga Lüdeke and Ilse Espe.
 All in all, there were at least ten contributors, five of whom later went on—along with Engler—to write for Frauenliebe.
 In addition to their articles, there were occasionally excerpts of works by men, selected by the publisher for their interest to readers, for example snippets from Alexandre Dumas, Magnus Hirschfeld or Otto Weininger.

 Legacy

-Only few contemporary comments on Die BIF are known.
-Franz Scott wrote in 1933, that Die BIF has been launching "excellent artistic and literary contributions", which in accordance with its standards made Die BIF superior to Freundin and Frauenliebe and stated that it failed because the target group was undemanding.
+Only a few contemporary comments on Die BIF are known.
+Franz Scott wrote in 1933 that Die BIF has been launching "excellent artistic and literary contributions", which in accordance with its standards made Die BIF superior to Freundin and Frauenliebe and stated that it failed because the target group was undemanding.
 Scott's comparison has been heavily criticized by Hanna Hacker in 2015 as biased, contradictory and one-sided.
 In 1927, Magnus Hirschfeld took a photograph that shows two issues of Die BIF from the archive of the Institut für Sexualwissenschaft, among other gay papers.
 In 1938 the Nazi jurist Rudolf Klare mentioned Die BIF in his article "Zum Problem der weiblichen Homosexualität" (On the problem of female homosexuality) as an example of the "abundant press" by "organisations of female homosexuals" of the 1920s in Germany.

 After being forgotten for decades, Die BIF was rediscovered by Katharina Vogel and Claudia Schoppmann in 1984 as part of basic work on Engler's biography, punctually extended by Schoppmann (1997), Jens Dobler (2003) and Heike Schader (2004).
 Some more in-depth work followed in 2020, though a thorough analysis of the BIFs contents is still missing.

 Since the rediscovery of Selli Engler and Die BIF, German and international researchers acknowledge its pioneering role as the first lesbian magazine run by women (and the only one until Vice Versa was published in 1947).
 Florence Tamagne highlighted this as Die BIFs "unique quality".